Alice Buckton

-Alice Mary Buckton (1867-1944) was an English educator, poet, community playwright, feminist and mystic.
+Alice Mary Buckton (9 March 1867 – 10 December 1944) was an English educator, poet, community playwright, feminist, Celtic revivalist and mystic.

 In 1899 Buckton established a Froebelian educational institution, Sesame House, in London.
 Her mystery play Eager Heart, first performed in 1903, was the first of several pageant plays written or stage-managed by Buckton.
-A Bahá'í convert, she recited an ode to open the 1911 First Universal Races Congress.
+A convert to the Baháʼí Faith, she recited an ode to open the 1911 First Universal Races Congress.
 After buying the Chalice Well in Glastonbury, she established it as a hostel in Glastonbury, helping to establish Glastonbury as a site of pilgrimage.

 Early life

-Alice Buckton was born in Haslemere, Surrey on 9 March 1867.
+Alice Buckton was born in Weycombe, Haslemere, on 9 March 1867.
 She was the eldest of seven daughters of the entomologist George Bowdler Buckton, and his wife Mary Ann Odling.
 She came to know Alfred Tennyson, who lived nearby, and years later still wore a cloak given her by Tennyson.

 Settlement and educational activity

-As a young woman Alice Buckton was involved with the Women's University Settlement which grew out of the work of Octavia Hill.
-She then became interested in the educational ideas of Friedrich Fröbel, and traveled to Germany to visit the Pestalozzi-Fröbel House.
+As a young woman Alice Buckton was involved with the Women's University Settlement, which grew out of the work of Octavia Hill.
+She then became interested in the educational ideas of Friedrich Fröbel, and travelled to Germany to visit the Pestalozzi-Fröbel House.
 She managed to persuade the Principal there, Annet Schepel, to come to England and help set up a similar institution in London, the Sesame Garden and House for Home Life Training in St John's Wood.
 In an 1898 lecture Buckton outlined a plan for this new institution.
 Buckton emphasised the importance of motherhood in the thought of Pestalozzi and Fröbel, and declared the kindergarten to be part of the "woman's movement".
 Sesame House opened in 1899, with Patrick Geddes on the committee.
 One woman trained at Sesame House was Lileen Hardy, who went on to open the free kindergarten St. Saviour's Child Garden in Edinburgh.
 By 1902 the school at Sesame House had sixty-five students.
-Buckton and Schepel became lifelong partners, living together until Schepel's death in Glastonbury in 1931.
+Buckton and Schepel were partners who lived together until Schepel's death in 1931.